DEEPAK2200233/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:

-1.Import pandas and matplotlib.pyplot
-2.Read the dataset and transform it
+1.Import the necessary packages using import statement.

+2.Read the given csv file using read_csv() method and print the number of contents to be displayed using df.head().

-3.Import KMeans and fit the data in the mode
+3.Import KMeans and use for loop to cluster the data.

-4.Plot the Cluster graph
+4.Predict the cluster and plot data graphs.

+5.Print the outputs and end the program

 ## Program:
 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
 Developed by: DEEPAK RAJ S
 RegisterNumber:  212222240023
 */

 import pandas as pd
 import matplotlib.pyplot as plt
 data = pd.read_csv("/content/Mall_Customers (1) (1).csv")